Alimzade/AI_chatbot_university_passau/README.md

 ## Running the Project

-To run the UniPassau Assistant UI, execute the following commands in your terminal:
+To run the University Chat UI, execute the following commands in your terminal:

 ```bash
 pip install requirements.txt